percyjackson9/percyjackson9.github.io/_pages/cv.md

 Education
 ======
 * **Arizona State University**, Tempe, USA.
-  * **Doctor of Philosophy**, in Industrial Engineering, 2023 (expected)
+  * **Doctor of Philosophy**, in Industrial Engineering, 2023
-    * GPA: 4.00/4 (till Spring 2022)
+    * GPA: 4.00/4
-    * Topic: Large scale optimization of network models using combinatorial algorithms.
+    * Dissertation: Exact Optimization Models and Algorithms for Large-scale Location and Interdiction Problems with Underlying Network Structure.
   * **Master of Science**, in Industrial Engineering, 2020
     * GPA: 3.92/4
 * **Jadavpur University**, Kolkata, INDIA.